 - Disease registries

-- Collected data (e.g., patient-reported outcomes, practical clinical trials)
+- Other collected data (e.g., patient-reported outcomes, practical clinical trials)

 We have internationally recognized researchers.

-The Real World Evidence Unit works with a vast network of experts that includes clinicians, methodologists, analysts, health economists, and policy makers in many different disciplines such as the ones below.
+In partnership with the University of Alberta and provincial stakeholders through the Real World Evidence Consortium, the RWE Unit works with a network of experts that includes clinicians, methodologists, analysts, health economists, and policy makers in many different disciplines.